FGMEMBERS/dhc3/Models/Liveries/Readme.txt

 RCMP

-These liveries were made by : Brett HARRISON 2009
+These liveries were made by : Brett HARRISON 2009/2011

+Thanks to him.

+fecteau

+These liveries were made by : Robert MAHEU 2011

 Thanks to him.